urbit/docs/arvo/eyre/data-types.md

   ==
 ```

-An inbound HTTP request and metadata - this is what is poked into a bound app.
+An inbound HTTP request and metadata.
 The `authenticated` field says whether the request was made with a valid session cookie.
 The `secure` field says whether it was made with HTTPS.
 The [$address](#address) is the client's IP address.
 The [$request:http](#request-http) contains the HTTP request itself.

 # HTTP